 Located on 24-acres of beautiful woodlands and nature trails, Lost Corner Preserve is a hidden gem for nature lovers and history buffs alike.
 The park features a community garden, greenhouse, apiary, walking trails, and a beautifully renovated historic cottage.
 The century-old bungalow-style house is available for public rentals daily.
 Community activities, from photography classes to master gardener lectures, are offered throughout the year.

 Morgan Falls Overlook ParkBack to Top of List

 Catch a breathtaking sunset amongst the changing fall leaves at Morgan Falls Overlook Park.
 This riverside park includes picnic pavilions, a boat dock, a hiking trail, bench swings, an overlook of Bull Sluice Lake, and plenty of scenic views perfect for leaf peeping.

 Patio DiningBack to Top of List

-After an adventure-filled day exploring the outdoors, discover one of the more than 100 unique and independently owned restaurants in the area, many with outdoor dining for enjoying the cooler fall temperatures.
+After an adventure-filled day exploring the outdoors, discover one of the more than 100 unique and independently-owned restaurants in the area, many with outdoor dining for enjoying the cooler fall temperatures.
 Ray’s on the River, one of the area’s most beloved restaurants, offers guests views of colorful fall foliage on the banks of the Chattahoochee River.
-Casi Cielo has one of the liveliest outdoor patios in Sandy Springs, with DJs spinning tunes while guests enjoy smoky, hand-crafted Mezcal cocktails paired with Oaxacan-inspired dishes.
+Mojave has one of the liveliest outdoor patios in Sandy Springs, with live music on Thursday and Friday nights to entertain while guests enjoy hand-crafted cocktails paired with Latin American dishes.